-The project, through the focus on the Ffood sesystems, will promote and implement agricultural adapted practices, production practices that consider nature-based adaptation solutions and other previously validated sustainable technical options as the national context and climate change issues push micro small and medium agriculture producers and MSMEs along the food chain to look for alternatives to maintain their activities.
+The project, through the focus on the food systems, will promote and implement agricultural adapted practices, production practices that consider nature-based adaptation solutions and other previously validated sustainable technical options as the national context and climate change issues push micro small and medium agriculture producers and MSMEs along the food chain to look for alternatives to maintain their activities.
 The technologies financed by the program increase both resilience and adaptive capacity, while improving environmental management and protection.

-The adaptation strategies are community and nature-based and allow the farmers and entrepreneurs to decrease risks to climate change impacts such as severe weather and change in precipitation pattern, increase productivityproductivity, and protect ecosystem services.
-For example, soil conservation or rain waterrainwater harvesting allows to increase the resource availability for agricultural activities through increasing the adaptive capacity of producers to droughts.
+The adaptation strategies are community and nature-based and allow the farmers and entrepreneurs to decrease risks to climate change impacts such as severe weather and change in precipitation pattern, increase productivity, and protect ecosystem services.
+For example, soil conservation or rainwater harvesting allows to increase the resource availability for agricultural activities through increasing the adaptive capacity of producers to droughts.
 Another example would be the genetic improvement of livestock which allows the animals to be more resistant to heat stress or lowland weather and productive, improving the resilience of the activity.

-Therefore, the females and male farmers will continue to improve their economic situation and resilience through the agriculture insurance and other appropriate financial mechanisms and the implementation of adaptation and mitigation technologies... which will allow to which, for example, has already allowed in Adapta2+:
+Therefore, the females and male farmers will continue to improve their economic situation and resilience through the agriculture insurance and other appropriate financial mechanisms and the implementation of adaptation and mitigation technologies.
+The following table state the potential social and economic benefits per adaptation action.